baoqger/cPacketSniffer/README.md

 -s: apply specified security application.
 Available applications: arpspoof, pingflood, tcptrack, tftptrack.
 -S: #.#.#.# : IP address of TFTP server to monitor.
 ```

+## Demo

+In detail, please refer to this [article](https://organicprogrammer.com/2022/07/22/CPacketSniffer/).

 ## External dependencies
 `cPacketSniffer` is relying on `libpcap`, which is a famous library in the network capturing field.
 And the libraries are pretty straightforward to install.